Blockwise Self-Supervised Learning at Scale: Methods

 \subsection{Training}

 We follow closely the original Barlow Twins training procedure~\citep{zbontar2021barlow}.
-All our results are for a ResNet-50 trained for 300 epochs, using the LARS optimizer.
-Batch size is set to be 2048.
+All our results are for a ResNet-50 trained for 300 epochs, using the LARS optimizer with a batch size of 2048.
 We use a cosine learning rate decay with an initial learning rate of 0.2.
 The projector is a three-layered MLP with 8192 hidden units and 8192 output units.
 In the supervised training case, we use the same training procedure as for the self-supervised case, except that we restrict the output layer of the projector to have 1000 output units, corresponding to the 1000 classes of ImageNet, and apply a simple cross-entropy loss to the output of the projector for classification.
 For consistency, we also use Barlow Twins' data augmentations in the supervised case.
+We provide the PyTorch pseudocode for blockwise training of models in Appendix~\ref{appendix:pytorch_pseudocode}.